 The procedures set forth in this Policy reflect the University's desire to respond to complaints in good faith and in a manner that promotes fairness to all parties.
 The University recognizes that each case is unique and that circumstances may arise which require that it reserve some flexibility in responding to the particular circumstances of the matter.
-Where it is not possible or practical to follow these procedures, the University reserves the right to modify the procedures or to take other administrative action as appropriate under the circumstances.
+Where it is not possible or practical to follow these procedures, the University reserves the right to modify the procedures or to take other administrative action as appropriate under the circumstances, with notice to all parties and a reasonable, limited opportunity to provide input, as established by the Title IX Coordinator, on the modifications prior to a determination by the University.

-Additional Considerations
+• Additional Considerations